sagemath/sagetrac-mirror/src/doc/en/thematic_tutorials/polymake/apps_tropical.rst

 Entering projective coordinates can be a little tedious, since it usually just means adding a zero in front of your affine coordinates.
 There is a convenience function that does this for you.
-The following creates the excact same cycle as above:
+The following creates the exact same cycle as above:

 .. link